Economy of Thrissur: Textile industry

 The prosperous textile mills have made the textile industry of Thrissur a leading industry in South India.
 At present, there are six such mills in Thrissur.
 The textile mills in Thrissur are Sitaram Spinning and Weaving Mills; Alagappa Textiles, Alagappa Nagar; Kerala Lakshmi Mills, Pullazhi; Cotton Mills, Nattika; Rajgopal Textiles, Athani; Kunnath Textiles and Vanaja Textiles in Kuriachira.
 Mainly hosiery products are manufactured in most of these mills.
-Thrissur is one of the leading producer of hosiery end products in the Kerala.
+Thrissur is one of the leading producers of hosiery end products in Kerala.
 Popular as sewing threads, Vaiga is sold in every corner of the country.
 The first mill in Thrissur was the Sitaram Spinning and Weaving Mills.
 It was established in 1909 but was devastated by fire in 1953.
-However, it was soon reorganized and today it is one of the main textile plants of the area.
+However, it was soon reorganised and today it is one of the main textile plants of the area.